 Please contact me for materials list and directions.

-*I have worked in acrylic, watercolor, and oils for many years and am honored to be a juried member of the Watercolor Society of Oregon, the Western Federation of Watercolor Societies, the High Desert Art League, and the Plein Air Painters of Oregon.
-My work is currently represented by the Red Chair Gallery in Bend, Oregon.
+I’m currently a member of the American Women Artists, the American Impressionist Society, and the Plein Air Painters of Oregon.
+I have worked in acrylic, watercolor, and oils for many years and am honored to be a past juried member of the Watercolor Society of Oregon, the Western Federation of Watercolor Societies, and the High Desert Art League.

 I am also currently taking beginning and intermediate students for mentorships.
 I will work with you on a schedule that you and I devise to meet your needs.
 These private 2 hour sessions are $80. each.
 If you are interested in starting or improving your painting skills, contact me to schedule a free introduction and consultation.